AWS cloud practitioner notes - Storage and databases

 - S3 One Zone-Infrequent access (S3 one Zone-IA)

-- S3 intelligent-Tiering (unkown or changing access patterns)
+- S3 intelligent-Tiering (unknown or changing access patterns)

 - AWS Glacier to archive data (Able to retrieve objects in minutes)